dearshrewdwit/m-spec/README.md

 ```

 ## Pushing to Rubygems
-Sign up for an account, check for the gem name you want, and then follow the hints and errors when you
+Sign up for an account, check for the gem name you want, change the gem metadata to represent what you want, and then follow the hints and errors when you
 ```sh
 $ bundle exec rake release
 ```